 We have slowly started to unpack these stories during our first conversation exploring Family Spaces but in this visual discussion, we dive more deeply into the intricacies of these histories and why it continues to be vital to analyse them even today.

-During this theme, we also featured three incredible practitioners Nuno Guerreiro de Sousa, Alba Diaz, and Vera Zurbruegg who have produced projects on the multi-faceted and complex topics of community, society, and isolation in the context of hidden histories in various countries around the world.
+During this theme, we also featured three incredible practitioners Nuno Guerreiro de Sousa, Alba Diaz, and Vera Zurbrügg who have produced projects on the multi-faceted and complex themes of community, society, past events and isolation in the context of hidden histories in three different countries around the world.

 "Round the corner or É já ali is a commonly used expression in Alentejo, a region in southern Portugal.
 The vast mountainous landscape and the sparse distribution of inhabitants create a very specific scale of both distance and time.
 Often, when asked for directions, people will say it’s ‘round the corner’ even though it could be more than an hour’s drive away.

 The ongoing isolation, desertification and insufficient social engagement, has contributed to Odemira having the highest suicide rate per capita in Europe, one of the highest in the world, specially amongst the elderly.
 Round the corner portrays the isolation that the landscape imposes on its people, while collecting personal stories on life in rural Alentejo and explores the prevalent suicide culture."